 To prepare mate, fill the bottom third of the calabash with dried or toasted mate leaves prior to adding hot water.

-If you do not own a calabash, you can prepare mate tea in a French press.
+If you do not own a calabash, you can prepare it in a French press.

-Although it's traditionally consumed hot, some people prefer to serve yerba mate cold, especially in hot climates.
+Although traditionally consumed hot, yerba mate may also be served cold, especially in hot climates.

 Yerba mate can be consumed hot or cold and is prepared similarly to other loose teas.
 It’s traditionally served in a gourd, or calabash.

 Yerba mate is unlikely to cause harm to healthy adults who drink it occasionally.

 However, those who drink it regularly may be at increased risk of the following:

 One possible explanation is that mate contains polycyclic aromatic hydrocarbons (PAHs), known carcinogens also found in tobacco smoke and grilled meat (